Monmouthshire and Brecon Canal: Monmouthshire Canal Tramway

 In 1800, the owners of Sirhowy Ironworks were granted permission to exploit the minerals under Bedwellty Common and build a tramroad to join the canal, with the erection of a works (which was later Tredegar Ironworks).

-The Monmouthshire Canal Company's 1802 act sanctioned the construction of tramroads to places within 8 mi of the canal, and they therefore built 8 mi of tramroad from Newport to a point near Wattsville and Cwmfelinfach.
+The Monmouthshire Canal Navigation Act 1802 (42 Geo.
+3. c. cxv) sanctioned the construction of tramroads to places within 8 mi of the canal, and they therefore built 8 mi of tramroad from Newport to a point near Wattsville and Cwmfelinfach.
 The Sirhowy Tramroad from the Sirhowy Ironworks was built by the ironmasters, to a point 1 mi from the canal company section.
 The mile between crossed the land of Sir Charles Morgan, Baron Tredegar of Tredegar House, who agreed to build the connection across Tredegar Park, in return for tolls for goods crossing his land.
 This section became known as the "golden mile", because it proved to be quite lucrative for Sir Charles.

 The tramroad was constructed between 1802 and 1805 or 1806.
 Branches would be built to the limestone quarries at Trefil (the Trefil Tramroad) and to the Union Ironworks at Rhymney.
 Two more branches, from Llanarth and Penllwyn to Nine Mile Point Colliery were added in 1824.
 A major feature of the line was the 'Long Bridge' at Risca, 930 ft long with 33 arches each of 24 ft span averaging 28 ft high.
 The bridge was abandoned in 1853, to eliminate the sharp curves at either end, when part of the line was converted to standard gauge, and was demolished in 1905.
 Conversion of the whole line to standard gauge was completed in 1863, and the Sirhowy Tramroad became the Sirhowy Railway Company in 1865.